21 Great Things to Do in Huatulco Oaxaca Mexico

 I also loved eating tons of yummy food, trying water activities, shopping for traditional textiles, and visiting turtles!

-Huatulco is a safe, visitor-friendly destination.
+Huatulco Mexico is a safe, visitor-friendly destination.
 Because it is small and not as popular as other destinations in Mexico, it has a laid-back and relaxed feel.

 You’re guaranteed to love it and want to head back again and again!
 Read on to discover some of the best things to do in Huatulco, one of the awesome places to visit in Mexico.